 It’s open from 9am to 7pm from Saturdays to Wednesdays and 9am to 9pm on Thursdays and Fridays.
 Each visit will allow 2 hours of play – from building a robot at the creative lab, climbing the huge Toshi’s nets, and building forts and dens.

-You might also enjoy reading 5 Unexpected Travel Destination Ideas for Your Next Family Holiday
+You May Also Enjoy 5 Unexpected Travel Destination Ideas for Your Next Family Holiday

 #5.
 City Walk